Twujira/Data205_Project/README.md

 # Data205_Capstone Project

-* Project title: The City of Rockville Population Projection and Dashboard Project
+* Project title: The City of Rockville Population Projection and Dashboard Project This project has been completed in collaboration with the city of Rockville planning and community services development.

 The project has two parts
 1. The Dashboard Project